 Robert Indiana’s Hartley Elegies (1989–94) is a series of 18 paintings inspired by Marsden Hartley’s War Motif series, which Hartley executed as a tribute to the young German soldier Karl von Freyburg, who died during World War I and with whom Hartley had a deep friendship.
 Indiana employed Hartley’s stylized visual language throughout the Elegies, while reinvesting them with additional content and meaning.

 KvF VII is closely related to KvF I, a work based on Hartley’s Portrait of a German Officer (1914), which Indiana had seen at the Metropolitan Museum of Art.
 Like KvF I, KvF VII incorporates the motifs of German World War I pageantry and references to von Freyburg found in Hartley’s painting.
-These include the Iron Cross that von Freyburg was awarded just before his death, the E, likely a reference to Queen Elisabeth of Greece, the patroness of the third regiment of the grand-grenadiers, in which Hartley’s close friend and von Freyburg’s cousin Arnold Rönnebeck served, and the numeral 4, the number of his regiment.
+These include the Iron Cross that von Freyburg was awarded just before his death, the numeral 4, the number of his regiment, and the E, likely a reference to Queen Elisabeth of Greece, the patroness of the third regiment of the grand-grenadiers, in which Hartley’s close friend and von Freyburg’s cousin Arnold Rönnebeck served.
 The text in the ring surrounding these motifs is also the same; Karl von Freyburg’s name is spelled out in the top half, and the date October 7 appears between the years 1914 and 1989 in the bottom half.
 October 7, 1914, was the date of von Freyburg’s death and October 7, 1989, the date, exactly seventy-five years later, that Indiana began working on the Elegies.
-By including the latter date Indiana inserts himself into the series and links himself to Hartley and von Freyburg, asserting his kinship with the men.
+By including the latter date Indiana inserted himself into the series and linked himself to Hartley and von Freyburg, asserting his kinship with the men.